devskale/offpunk/README.md

 In AV-98, use the command "offline" to switch between offline/online.
 While offline, only content cached in .cache/av-98/ is accessed.

-Use "av-98.py --synconly" to build a cache containing your bookmarks and all links in your bookmarks.
+Use "av-98.py --sync" to build a cache containing your bookmarks and all links in your bookmarks.
 It might be quite slow the first time, be patient.

-* FIXME: doesn’t handle MIME other than text/gemini
+* FIXME1: doesn’t handle MIME other than text/gemini
-* FIXME: consider root file is always index.gmi
+* FIXME2: consider root file is always index.gmi
-* FIXME: if a file exists in the cache where it should have been a folder, it fails (should instead remove the file)
+* FIXME3: if a file exists in the cache where it should have been a folder, it fails (should instead remove the file)
-* FIXME: certificates error are not handled in --synconly
+* FIXME4: certificates error are not handled in --synconly
-* FIXME: offline web browser use os.system because it’s the only one that understands the ">> file.txt"
+* FIXME5: offline web browser use os.system because it’s the only one that understands the ">> file.txt"
+* FIXME6: sync-only always tries to download "uncachable" content (such as XML, forms, gopher…) This is somewhat related to FIXME1.

 * TODO: handle request done offline and retrieve them later
+* TODO: reload while offline should mark the url for syncing
+* TODO: number of cache updated in blackbox

 This is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk.